 Following his military defeat in 1828, the Shah ceded Erivan and Nakhichevan Khanates to Russia.
 The newly acquired area though majority Muslim included the seat of the Catholicosate of Armenian Church and was soon organized into the Armenian Oblast, a precursor to the Armenian Republic.
 Acquired 15 years earlier, Karabakh along with Ganja, Shemakha and Baku was incorporated into the Caspian Oblast, effectively a precursor to the Azerbaijani Republic.

-In 1829, Russians defeated the Ottoman Turks acquiring most of western Georgia, except for Batumi, which would be won, along with Ardahan and Kars, in 1878.
+In 1829, Russia, defeated the Ottoman Turks, acquiring most of present-day western Georgia, except for Batumi, which would be won, along with Ardahan and Kars, almost fifty years later.

 The outcomes of these two wars, between Russia and Iran and Russia and Turkey, respectively, fought over a three-year period from 1826 to 1829 established the contours of the South Caucasus’ political geography that largely remain in place two centuries later.